Moses and his Ethiopian wife Zipporah: Sources

 Book of Numbers 12:1 states that Moses was criticized by his older siblings for having married a "Cushite woman", Aethiopissa in the Latin Vulgate Bible version.
 One interpretation of this verse is that Moses' wife Zipporah, daughter of Reuel/Jethro from Midian, was black.
 Another interpretation is that Moses married more than once.
+In Josephus' (first century) writings and medieval legend, Moses married Tharbis as his first wife.
 Jordaens' view is unknown, and the painting has been exhibited under titles without the name Zipporah.

 Jordaens likely encountered the tale of Moses' wife in contemporary translations of the Bible and the writings of Josephus.
 Possibly he had also come into contact with the Jesuit Alonso de Sandoval's works on Africa.
 Contemporary artists who also included black women in their paintings probably inspired him too, such as Jan van den Hoecke's Sybil Agrippina.

 Jordaens likely made the painting not on commission, but for himself or a close friend.

+A c.
+1650 chalk drawing by Jordaens, according to Rubenshuis a preliminary study of the painting, depicts three figures: right, Moses, distinguished by two horns on his head; left, his brother Aaron, portrayed as a high priest wearing priestly vestments and holding a censer; and between them a woman, their sister Miriam.